-6. Federal Addendum Required for Purchases over the Bid Threshold Attached to each bid, competitive contract, request for proposal, or other method of procurement must be the Federal Addenda boilerplate.
+6. Federal Addendum Required for Purchases over the Bid Threshold the Federal Addenda boilerplate.
 The Federal Addenda boilerplate is to contain language that is in compliance with Appendix II to Part 200 of 2 C.F.R.
 At a minimum the Federal Addenda shall include: